khulnasoft/tracker/docs/contributing/building/containers.md

         BTFHUB=1 make -f builder/Makefile.tracee-container build-tracee
         ```

-## Running Generated Tracee Container Image
+## Running Generated Tracker Container Image

-Tracee container is supposed to be executed through docker cmdline directly,
+Tracker container is supposed to be executed through docker cmdline directly,
 from the official built images.
 Nevertheless, during the image building process,
 it may be useful to execute the recently generated container image with correct
 arguments, mostly to see if the image is working.